GSA-TTS/identity-handbook/_articles/platform-gitlab-env-deploy.md

 ## Overview

 Login.gov needs automation.
-We finally have acquired GitLab and are able to use it for deploying idp environments!
+We finally have acquired GitLab and are able to use it for deploying IdP environments!
 This document will tell you how the environment deploy process works, how to set up your environment so that it is deployed by gitlab (skip ahead to ["Adding new application sandbox environments"](#adding-new-sandbox-environments) if you are impatient